eclectic-coding/gridsome-graphql-markdown/content/posts/rails-boilerplate.md

 series: Streamlined Workflow
 cover_image: ./images/rails.jpg
 canonical_rul: false
-description: So far in this series, we have looked at the benefits of using a Boilerplate to streamline your workflow, and a two articles on how to setup a React Boilerplate with parcel instead of Webpack, and a traditional means to compile and bundle a traditional HTML/SCSS project using Parcel.
+description: So far in this series, we have looked at the benefits of using a Boilerplate to streamline your workflow, and a two articles on how to set up a React Boilerplate with Parcel instead of Webpack, and a traditional means to compile and bundle a traditional HTML/SCSS project using Parcel.
 So, what about Rails?
 ---
-So far in this series, we have looked at the benefits of using a Boilerplate to streamline your workflow, and a two articles on how to setup a React Boilerplate with parcel instead of Webpack, and a traditional means to compile and bundle a traditional HTML/SCSS project using Parcel.
+So far in this series, we have looked at the benefits of using a Boilerplate to streamline your workflow, and a two articles on how to set up a React Boilerplate with Parcel instead of Webpack, and a traditional means to compile and bundle a traditional HTML/SCSS project using Parcel.
 So, what about Rails?

 ## Config File
 If you’ve used Unix/Linux for any length of time, you’re familiar with dotfiles.
 They’re those files beginning with a `.` and usually ending with rc: `.bashrc`, `.vimrc`, and `.zshrc` being familiar examples.
 Modifying these files allows you to configure the behavior of the associated program, and can be a never ending quest for some to get the “perfect” setup.

 You can streamline new Rails project creation with the use of a `.railsrc` file.
 There are a few rules:
-- The file **must** be named `.railsrc` (don't forget the preceeding `.`
+- The file **must** be named `.railsrc` (don't forget the preceding `.`)
-- The file must be placed in the users path.
+- The file must be placed in the users' path.
 So, it has to be in your `$HOME` directory.

 Follow these simple rules, and the `rails new` command will inject commands to the command line silently.
 For instance, I never use the default Rails database SQlite, I always add the commandline switch to use Postgres.
 Do I want to type this every time? **NO!!!!!**